What is WAMIA?

 Ms Lay was reappointed to the Board for a further two-year term in June 2022, as a representative of producers of meat.
 Ms Lay is currently a business partner at Coolindown Farms, a family-owned mixed sheep and grain enterprise near Esperance.
 She is the Co-Founder and current secretary of Esperance Zone Innovation (EZI) Group Inc and has worked in the Agricultural Industry since 1994.
 Ms Lay holds a double Diploma in Business Studies and Agriculture as well as completing the full Australian Institute of Company Directors Course in 2020.
 In 2019 Ms Lay won the WA Agrifutures Rural Women’s Award for her pilot project looking at GPS tracking of lambing ewes for animal welfare and production outcomes.

-Dr Pearce is also a Director of the Biosecurity Council of WA, Director of the Grower Group Alliance (WA), a Committee Member of the Gene Technology Technical Advisory Committee, and a member of the WA Sheep & Goat Industry Funding Scheme Management Committee.
+Dr Pearce was recently appointed Director of the new Western Australian Agricultural Research Collaboration.
+Dr Pearce is also an Advisory Member of the Biosecurity Council of WA and Committee Member of the Gene Technology Technical Advisory Committee.
 Dr Pearce is a graduate of the Australian Institute of Company Directors and a 2012 Nuffield Scholar.

 For further information contact WAMIA.